21Johnn/100DaysOfCode_Python/readme.md

 This repository was created to save my 100 days of code exercises.

-Each day, will be in diferent branchs,nominated whit his respective numbers, ex: Day 1 (Hello World).
+Each day, will be in diferent branchs,nominated whith his respective numbers, ex: Day 1 (Hello World).